webrecorder/pywb/docs/manual/access-control.rst

 Further examples of how to set this header will be provided in the deployments section.

-**Note: DON'T use custom user-based rules without configuring proper authentication on the Apache or Nginx frontend to set or remove this header, otherwise the ``X-Pywb-ACL-User`` can easily be faked**
+**Note: Do not use the user-based rules without configuring proper authentication on an Apache or Nginx frontend to set or remove this header, otherwise the 'X-Pywb-ACL-User' can easily be faked.**

+See the :ref:`config-acl-header` section in Usage for examples on how to configure this header.

 Access Error Messages